javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 What we've studied in this chapter is called a "plain object", or just `Object`.

-There are many other kinds of objects in Javascript:
+There are many other kinds of objects in JavaScript:

 - `Array` to store ordered data collections,
 - `Date` to store the information about the date and time,